Carbon reduction plan

 The bulk of FCDO Services’ emissions reported under the Greening Government Commitments are from direct fuel use, electricity consumption and international flights.

-Emissions from energy utilisation are being reduced through a combination of ongoing initiatives.
-Such as, on-site renewable energy generation, energy efficiency measures and the heating of the Hanslope Park site with biodiesel from waste and second generation oils, as well as low sulphur fuel oil.
+Emissions from energy utilisation are being reduced through a combination of ongoing initiatives, such as, on-site renewable energy generation, energy efficiency measures and the heating of the Hanslope Park site with biodiesel from waste and second-generation oils as well as low sulphur fuel oil.

 Logistics